-In 1941, Japan, 3 Japanese young women, Michiyo, Fumiko and Haruko are having lovely afternoon tea in a park, celebrating Fumiko’s engagement.
-It seems nothing concerns them except for not getting a good seat for the show of their favorite Kabuki actor.
-But in reality, they are thrown into the swirl of most violent war in a world history.
+In Japan during 1941, three Japanese young women, Michiyo, Fumiko and Haruko, are having lovely afternoon tea in a park, celebrating Fumiko’s engagement.
+It seems nothing concerns them except for not getting a good seat at the show of their favorite Kabuki actor.
+But in reality, they are thrown into the swirl of most violent war in world history.

 About Tomoko Karina